Steven Brian Pennell: Margaret Lynn Finner

-Additional murders

-Michele Gordon
+Michelle Gordon

-Two days later, 22-year-old Michele Gordon, a local sex worker known for frequenting Route 40, disappeared.
-Witnesses saw her enter a blue Ford, identified as a panel car.
+On September 18, Michelle Gordon, a local sex worker known for frequenting Route 40, was seen to enter a blue Ford van associated with Pennell.
 On September 20, her body was found on the rocks in the Chesapeake-Delaware Canal.
-In the autopsy, it was discovered that she had been drugged with cocaine, which had caused her heart to stop before the torture had begun.
+In the autopsy, it was discovered that she had been drugged with cocaine, which had caused her heart to stop while she was being tortured.

 Kathleen Meyer

 On September 23, 26-year-old Kathleen Anne Meyer, of Brookmont Farms, disappeared.
 A police officer saw her get into a blue Ford on Route 40, at 9:30 PM.
 He was able to write down the license plate number, which turned out to belong to Pennell's car.
 Her body was never found.